PainsPerdus/gboi-kirby/docs/_posts/2020-06-25-halfway-through.md

 ---

 Today we are exactly halfway through this project's allocated time − time really flies when you're having fun!
-Anyway, here's today program: struggling with Jekyll, struggling with gbdk-2020, map generation, more character movements, and graphics.
+Anyway, here's today's program: struggling with Jekyll, struggling with gbdk-2020, map generation, more character movements, and graphics.